-"O LORD, I have heard thy speech, and was afraid: O LORD, revive thy work in the midst of the years, in the midst of the years make known; IN WRATH REMEMBER MERCY" (Hab.
-1:2).
+"O LORD, I have heard thy speech, and was afraid: O LORD, revive thy work in the midst of the years, in the midst of the years make known; IN WRATH REMEMBER MERCY" (Habakkuk 1:2).

 YEHOVAH God repeats the same message in another place, saying: "Cast away from you all your transgressions, whereby ye have transgressed; and make you a new heart, and a new spirit: for why will ye die, O house of Israel?"
-(Ezek.
-18:31).
+(Ezekiel 18:31).

 Thus in Genesis 2:4 we discover a small, diminutive "hay," showing the plan of YEHOVAH God was really just getting started with the creation described in Genesis, chapter 1.
-But the enlarged, huge, towering "HAY" of Deuteronomy 32 shows that the creation and Plan of YEHOVAH God will be accomplished -- IN GRACE and MERCY -- at the end of the age, when the judgment is set, and the Messiah sits on his throne and YEHOVAH God the Father occupies the Holy of holies in the Jerusalem Temple!
+But the enlarged, huge, towering "HAY" of Deuteronomy 32 shows that the creation and Plan of YEHOVAH God for His people Israel will be accomplished -- IN GRACE and MERCY -- at the end of the age, when the judgment is set, and the Messiah sits on his throne and YEHOVAH God the Father occupies the Holy of holies in the Jerusalem Temple!